What is the Teaching Capabilities Statement?

 Yes.
 The statement either meets the criteria or does not.

-If I get an offer and want to defer, do I still have to submit the statement?
-Will I need to re-submit another statement in 2018?
+If I get an offer and want to defer, will I have to submit another statement?

 Should I still submit the statement if Education is one of my lower preferences?